Shantanu66/RealityConjurer/README.md

 and also clone the FLASK_API for reality generator repo for the server part Now first run the server(steps provided) then the client.
-PS:-Full build will be availabe soon
+PS:-Full build will be availabe soon(APK)

 ## Getting Started